ANGSD/NgsRelate/README.md

 15. Fb is the inbreeding coefficient of individual b
 16. theta is the coefficient of kinship

-The remaining five summary statistics (column 17-21) are based on from [Ackerman et al](http://www.genetics.org/content/206/1/105).
+The remaining five summary statistics (column 17-21) come from [Ackerman et al](http://www.genetics.org/content/206/1/105).

 22. the the log-likelihood of the ML estimate.
 23. number of iterations